 Lack of Maintenance

 Negligence and improper maintenance of construction can lead to crack occurrences.
-Filling the gaps and repairing smaller cracks with paint and adequate material is essential.
+Filling the cracks and gaps with paint and adequate material is essential.
 Addressing the moisture issues will help prevent cracks.

 Structural Overloading